Misleading or Deceptive Conduct

 - A mutual mistake occurs when both parties are mistaken but about different things; this has arisen rarely in practice and the legal position is unclear - often where such mistakes exists the agreement might be too vague or uncertain to be enforceable without the need to rely on mistake as a separate cause of action.

 - Unilateral mistake is more common; it occurs when one party is mistaken about some aspect of the contract but the other is not.
-It is rare for the common law to provide a remedy for unilaterl mistake, but equity will intervene more frequently - equity does, however, require some improper conduct on the part of the unmistaken party whereby that party seeks to prevent the other becoming aware of the mistaken.
+It is rare for the common law to provide a remedy for unilateral mistake, but equity will intervene more frequently - equity does, however, require some improper conduct on the part of the unmistaken party whereby that party seeks to prevent the other becoming aware of the mistaken.
 Often where this is the case there will be some misleading conduct involved which will provide separate - and superior - remedies.
-The relevant remedy where an actionable mistake exists is rescision or rectification.
+The relevant remedy where an actionable mistake exists is rescission or rectification.

 - Non est factum occurs rarely and is established where a party is mistaken about the nature of the document they are signing - essentially that, through no fault or neglect of their own they were unable to understand the meaning or the significance of the document they were signing.

 Where duress is established the common law permits the victim to escape their contractual obligations by rendering the contract voidable.
 To be established one of the contracting parties must exert 'illegitimate' pressure on the weaker party which induces the weaker party to enter into the contract.
-Duress might relate to the person involved (eg, threatenening to kill them if they do not enter into the contract), to the property of the other person (eg, threatening to burn down their house if they do not enter the contract) or may take the form of 'economic' duress.
+Duress might relate to the person involved (eg, threatening to kill them if they do not enter into the contract), to the property of the other person (eg, threatening to burn down their house if they do not enter the contract) or may take the form of 'economic' duress.
 Economic duress might exist, for example, where the dominant party threatens not to perform a contract - although not all such threats will constitute duress - in particular, if other options were available to the weaker party (purchasing the product elsewhere, seeking legal remedies) duress will not be established.

 Statute now provides remedies for duress in limited cases.
 In relation to consumer contracts s 50 of the Australian Consumer Law prohibits corporations using 'physical force or undue harassment or coercion' in connection with the supply (or possible supply) of goods or services - or payment of goods or services.